datacamp/courses-introduction-to-python/chapter2.md

          "bathroom", 10.50, "poolhouse", 24.5,
          "garage", 15.45]

-# Delete the poolhouse from the list
+# Delete the poolhouse items from the list

 # Print the updated list